cd888/luks-encrypt-raspberry-pi/README.md

 ## Install OS and Update Kernel

-1. Burn the Raspberry PI OS to the SDCard w/ `Balenar Etcher` or `Raspberry PI Imager`
+1. Burn the Raspberry PI OS to the SDCard w/ `BalenaEtcher` or `Raspberry PI Imager`

-2. Copy install scripts into `/boot/install/`
+2. Copy install scripts into `/boot/firmware/install/`

 3. Boot into the Raspberry PI and run `sudo /boot/install/1.update.sh`